shusain/scaffold/README.md

 ```

----
+## Building the Scaffolder from Java source code

-To build and run you'll need OpenJDK 21 LTS for the native build GraalVM JDK is required for the `native-image` and supporting tools.
+To build and run the scaffolder itself you'll need OpenJDK 21 LTS for the native build GraalVM JDK is required for the `native-image` and supporting tools.

-Work in Progress - Building native images for each platform so no JDK is necessary to use/run the tool.

 # Compile and Run